 This is a really fantastic recipe for a kind of filled bread, a bit like a rolled-up pizza!
 It can also be made with ready-made pizza or bread dough and bought tomato pizza sauce.
 We cooked this at Si’s sister’s family feast at her house near Florence.

-To make the dough, sift the flour into a large bowl and stir in the yeast.
+To make the dough, sift the flour into a large bowl and stir in the semolina and yeast.
 Mix the sea salt and olive oil with the water and stir into the flour.
 Mix with a large wooden spoon until the dough comes together and forms a soft, spongy ball.

 Transfer the dough to a lightly floured surface and knead it for five minutes until smooth.
 Place the dough into a bowl, cover with lightly oiled cling film and leave it for about an hour in a warm place or until it has doubled in size.